IT21052774/ITPM_01_GRP_09/README.md

 ## Features

-- **Room  Management**: The system allows for the creation and management of user accounts with different roles such as administrators, staff, and customers.
-Each role has specific permissions and access levels.
+- **Room  Management**: Admin can  create,update,delete, and view room details.On the customer side, the room package details display each modification done by the admin.

-- **Food   Management**: Users can book rooms based on availability.
+- **Food   Management**:  On admin side, admin Can create,update,delete, and view food details.
+On the customer side, the food package details display each modification done by the admin.

-- **Safari Management**: Users can generate bills for room charges and additional services used by customers.
-The system provides functionalities for generating invoices, tracking payments, and managing financial transactions.
+- **Safari Management**: On admin side, admin Can create,update,delete, and view safari details.
+On the customer side, the food package details display each modification done by the admin.

-- **Activity Managent**: The system offers various reports and analytics to monitor hotel performance, including occupancy rates, revenue analysis, customer preferences, and more.
+- **Activity Managent**: On admin side, admin Can create,update,delete, and view activity details.
+On the customer side, the activity package details display each modification done by the admin.

 - **Machine Learning Chat Bot**: The integrated chat bot utilizes machine learning algorithms to provide automated customer support, answer frequently asked questions, and assist with room reservations.